alicehillier/life-for-lydia/README.md

 The following features would be an excellent means of creating a fuller experience for the user:

-1. More chapters
+1. More chapters.

-2. Long-term consequences of your decisions
+2. Long-term consequences of your decisions.

-3. The option to save your progress
+3. The option to save your progress.

 [Back to top](https://github.com/alicehillier/life-for-lydia/#life-for-lydia)